Reyven30/Fioreria-Project/README.md

 # Fioreria-Project
-School Project for an online shop
+School Project in html, css and js for an online shop